badnewsgoonies-dot/vale-village-v2/docs/battle-screen-state.md

 Watcher prep check

-- Note: No file or artifact named `watcher_prep` was found in the repository; the expected watcher preparation step referenced in the handoff appears to be missing.
+- Note: A watcher prep doc has been added at docs/watcher_prep.md containing commands, artifact locations, and selectors for reproducing battle UI failures.
-- Recommendation: Add a small watcher prep doc (docs/watcher_prep.md) or a script (scripts/watcher_prep.sh) that documents the automated reproduction steps and required artifacts.
+- Recommendation: If this file is missing in older branches, add docs/watcher_prep.md or a script (scripts/watcher_prep.sh) following the template in docs/watcher_prep.md to document automated reproduction steps and artifacts.
 Suggested contents:
   1. Command(s) to run the failing e2e with verbose logging (e.g., pnpm test -- tests/e2e/enemy-animations.spec.ts --reporter=list --debug) and where to store screenshots/DOM (./tmp/vv2-screenshots or ./test-artifacts).
   2. Exact selectors and breakpoints to capture: [data-testid="battle-view"], battle-enemy elements, console logs before/after execute round.
   3. Minimal CI job / local script that runs the unit test for sprite mapping (tests/unit/sprites/battleSprites.test.ts) and uploads artifacts for triage.